Francisco Rolão Preto: Anti-Salazar activist

 In 1930, he approached David Neto and other sidonista (conservatives, initially members of the Partido Republicano Nacionalista), with whom he created the Liga Nacional 28 de maio, self-proclaimed defender of the "national revolution".
 Rolão Preto gained notoriety as an advocate of national syndicalism and as editor of the Diário Académico Nacionalista da Tarde, first published in 1932, which soon changed its name to the Diário Nacional-Sindicalista da Tarde.
 He founded the Blue Shirts, which used the Order of Christ Cross, displayed the Roman salute, and became very popular in universities and among the youngest officers of the Portuguese Army.

 The Preto personality cult grew in 1933 as the movement took to the streets and Preto engaged himself in a national propaganda tour.
 Preto became a regular presence at Italian Embassy receptions.
-The movement’s newspapers began to call Preto the Chief (Chefe), and internal party correspondence reveals that he was revered by his followers.
-Delegation from the Italian National Fascist Party and German Nazi Party became regularly attended at the rallies of Preto´s movement.
+The movement's newspapers began to call Preto the Chief (Chefe), and internal party correspondence reveals that he was revered by his followers.
+Delegates from the Italian National Fascist Party and German Nazi Party regularly attended the rallies of Preto's movement.
 In the summer of 1933, the Civil Governors were instructed to prohibit public National Syndicalist demonstrations but Preto's followers managed to organize demonstrations, hiring a tugboat to greet the Italian Fascist leader Italo Balbo when he visited Lisbon.
 Preto also started to organize militias (Shock Brigades).
 According to Police reports the Lisbon Brigade, known as the Black Brigade (Brigada Negra), composed of about 60 men, became quite active on the streets.

 After a long meeting with the chief of the political police, Salazar decided to dissolve the National Syndicalist Movement.
 On 4 July 1934 Preto was briefly detained and later exiled as part of purge of the leadership of the National Syndicalist Movement.
 Salazar denounced the National Syndicalists as "inspired by certain foreign models" and their "exaltation of youth, and the cult of force through direct action, the principle of the superiority of state political power in social life, [and] the propensity for organizing masses behind a single leader" as fundamental differences between fascism and the Catholic corporatism of the New State.
 The British Embassy informed London with some satisfaction stating that the Portuguese National Syndicalist Movement took "its inspiration from the Italian Embassy" and described Preto as a "vain man with a strong sense of intrigue".